 Monitoring of Servers and Applications

-RPA can help in an unplanned downtime by implementing automation tools in server and application monitoring operations.
+RPA can help in unplanned downtime by implementing automation tools in server and application monitoring operations.
 I.e.:

 RPA interacts with servers automating the processes of shutting down, rebooting, and restarting.